• Skip to primary navigation

 A can of coconut milk contains coconut fat and coconut water.
 If you were to shake and open the can right away, the fat and water would mix together forming a creamy liquid.
 However, if you leave the unopened can overnight in the refrigerator, the fat and water separate, forming a thick layer of coconut fat at the top of the can.

-At the bottom of the can will be a bit of coconut water that you can discard or refrigerate to add to your smoothies.
+At the bottom of the can will be a bit of coconut water that you can discard or refrigerate to add to your smoothie recipes.
 I spoon out the top layer to use in the sauce.

 How to make zucchini noodles with a spiralizer